|Values are valid only on day of printing.|

 Hemophilia B, factor IX deficiency, is an X-linked recessive bleeding disorder with an incidence of about 1 per 30,000 live male births.
-This occurs as a result of mutations in the factor IX (fIX) gene.
-As many as one-third of hemophiliacs have no affected family members, reflecting a high mutation rate (de novo mutations).
-Hemophilia B affects males, however, all male offspring will be normal, and although all female offspring will be obligatory carriers, they rarely have symptomatic bleeding.
-In contrast, female offspring of carriers of hemophilia B have a 50% chance of being carriers themselves, and each male offspring has a 50% chance of being affected.
+It occurs as a result of mutations in the factor IX (F9) gene.
+As many as one-third of hemophiliacs have no affected family members, reflecting a high mutation rate (ie, de novo mutations).
+Hemophilia B affects males; however, all male offspring from an affected male will be normal.
+Although all female offspring of affected males will be obligatory carriers, they rarely have symptomatic bleeding.
+In contrast, female offspring of female carriers of hemophilia B have a 50% chance of being carriers themselves and each male offspring has a 50% chance of being affected.

-Based on factor IX activity, hemophilia B is classified as severe (factor IX activity <1%), moderate (factor IX activity 2%-5%), and mild (factor IX activity 6%-40%) depending on the molecular defect.
-In males, a low factor IX activity level establishes the diagnosis of hemophilia B, however, the wide range of normal factor IX activity precludes an accurate assessment of carrier status in females, thus making molecular testing essential in assessment of carrier status.
+Based on factor IX activity, hemophilia B is classified as severe (factor IX activity <1%), moderate (factor IX activity > or =1%–<5%), or mild (factor IX activity > or =5%–40%).
+In males, a low factor IX activity level establishes the diagnosis of hemophilia B. However, the wide range of normal factor IX activity precludes an accurate assessment of carrier status in females, thus making molecular testing essential in assessment of carrier status.

-Indirect methods of determining a carrier status by restriction fragment length polymorphism (RFLP) are available, however, are limited by the necessity of a detailed pedigree, DNA specimens from multiple members of the family who must be willing to submit a specimen of blood, and an absolute requirement of an informative polymorphism that is associated with the defective gene.
+Indirect methods of determining carrier status by restriction fragment length polymorphism (RFLP) are available, but limited by the necessity of a detailed pedigree, DNA specimens volunteered from multiple members of the family, and an absolute requirement of an informative polymorphism that is associated with the defective gene.
 Even then, accuracy is <100%.
-The size and X-linked nature of the fIX gene facilitates direct mutation analysis which requires DNA from only a limited number of family members, and the accuracy is close to 100%.
+The size and X-linked nature of the F9 gene facilitates direct mutation analysis, which requires DNA from only a limited number of family members and is nearly100% accurate.
 The apparently small gain in accuracy of carrier testing has enormous implications for the carriers.

-Carrier testing of females in whom familial fIX genotype is unknown
+Carrier testing of females in whom the familial F9 genotype is unknown

 The interpretive report will contain specimen information, assay information, background information, and conclusions based on the test results (ie, information about the mutation and carrier status).

-Special Coagulation Clinic/Laboratory and/or Medical Genetics consultations are available for DNA diagnosis cases, and may be especially helpful in complex cases or in situations where the diagnosis is atypical or uncertain.
+Special Coagulation Clinic/Laboratory and Medical Genetics consultations are available for DNA diagnosis cases and may be especially helpful in complex cases or in situations where the diagnosis is atypical or uncertain.

 An interpretive report will be issued which will include specimen information, assay information, background information, and conclusions based on the test results (ie, information about the mutation and carrier status).